easytransac/easytransac-sdk-php/README.md

 ### By composer

-You can write in you terminal in your project repository:
+Execute this command on you terminal in your project folder:

     composer require easytransac/easytransac-sdk-php